 Administrative Responsibility: Safety, Health, Environment and Risk Management

 1.01 Wilfrid Laurier University is committed to protecting its students, faculty, staff and visitors by providing a safe and healthy Workplace and educational environment.
 All applicable occupational health and safety, and environmental regulations will be adhered to by the University community.

 2.04 Occupational Health and Safety Act (OHSA): the Ontario legislation that outlines the Workplace health and safety responsibilities of employers and employees.

 2.05 Supervisor: A person who has charge of a Workplace or authority over a Worker.

-4.01 Everyone at Laurier, regardless of position, has a legal responsibility to adhere to health and safety laws.
-Wilfrid Laurier University will take every precaution reasonable for the protection of all faculty, staff, students, volunteers and visitors by minimizing hazards, preventing Workplace injuries or illnesses, and protecting the environment by the following:
+4.01 Everyone at the University, regardless of position, has a legal responsibility to adhere to health and safety laws.
+Wilfrid Laurier University will take every precaution reasonable for the protection of all Members of the University Community and visitors by minimizing hazards, preventing Workplace injuries or illnesses, and protecting the environment by the following:

 a.
 Identifying and addressing Workplace hazards, including activities in off-campus settings